Written Feb 27, 25, though updated many times thence.

 27 And he shall confirm the covenant with many for one week: and in the midst of the week he shall cause the sacrifice and the oblation to cease, and for the overspreading of abominations he shall make it desolate, even until the consummation, and that determined shall be poured upon the desolate.

-In Revelations 12-13, we learn of a woman pregnant with the manchild (the Messiah) before whom stands a dragon (Lucifer) ready to devour the child as soon as he is born.
-The woman is protected by God and flees to safety for 3.5 years.
-The dragon is then cast down to earth where he makes war against the woman’s seed and rules for 3.5 years.
+Revelation 12 describes a woman pregnant with the manchild (the Messiah) before whom stands a dragon (Lucifer) ready to devour the child as soon as he is born.
+The woman is protected by God and flees to safety.
+The dragon is then cast down to earth where he makes war against the woman’s seed, who keep the commandments and believe in Christ (side note, the jst says the woman is not protected for 1260 days, but instead for 1260 years).
+I think the woman represents the elect saints who become the 144,000 or escape to the New Jerusalem, while her seed represents the saints who live under the oppression of the antichrist.

-The second misconception is that these are literal people.
+The primary misconception regarding this scripture is that it refers to literal people.
 However, we find something different in the text:

 Revelation 11:3-4